Vardaan

 Vardaan is a 1975 Hindi movie directed by Arun Bhatt.
 The film stars Vinod Mehra, Reena Roy, Mehmood, Om Prakash & Others.

 Plot

 After being thrown out of his house by his father, the smuggler Sunder is forced to live a simple life and in doing so manages to reform himself and become the good son that his father always dreamed of.
+Or so it seems.